Influenza Vaccination 101

 Who should take the influenza vaccination?

-The flu vaccine is recommended for ALL healthy adults, children (6months and above), frequent travellers and caregivers.
-It is STRONGLY recommended for the following groups of people who are at higher risk of complications:
+The flu vaccine is recommended for ALL healthy adults, children (six months and above), frequent travellers, and caregivers.
+It is strongly recommended for the following groups of people who are at higher risk of complications:

-- Young children from 6 months to under 5 years of age.
+• Young children from six months to under five years of age

-- People with chronic medical conditions (e.g. heart and lung disease, chronic liver and kidney disease, diabetes, stroke, dementia, Parkinson’s disease, intellectual disability etc.)
+• People with chronic medical conditions (e.g. heart and lung diseases, chronic liver and kidney diseases, diabetes, stroke, dementia, Parkinson’s disease, intellectual disability etc.)

-- Children and adolescents aged 6 months to 18 years who are receiving long-term aspirin therapy.
+• Children and adolescents aged six months to 18 years who are receiving long-term aspirin therapy

 In addition, persons staying in close-living environments should also undergo influenza vaccination.
 They include:

-- Foreign workers living in all forms of dormitories and private residential premises.
-In particular, those working in construction, marine and processes sectors.
+• Foreign workers living in all forms of dormitories and private residential premises

 Read also 5 myths to debunk about flu vaccines